-The North-South Centre’s work for the development of global education started in 1997 when the Global Education Charter was drafted and became its reference background document.
+The North-South Centre’s work for the development of global education started in 1991 with pioneer regional seminars on the issue.
+They led to the drafting of the Global Education Charter in 1997, which became its reference background document.
 Since then, the North-South Centre has been contributing to the dissemination and enrichment of global education through a number of initiatives.

 The North-South Centre of the Council of Europe strives to improve policies, partnerships and networks in the field of global education

 The North-South Centre works on the development of a European framework for global education and on the recognition of global education by policymakers

 The North-South Centre provides space for dialogue, sharing of experiences and the identification of common priorities

 The North-South Centre strengthens a network of key stakeholders, at the global and European levels, with a focus on the new European Union member states.The network comprises 40 national coordinators from Council of Europe member States and Morocco (North-South Centre member State) representing Civil Society Organisation platforms or Ministries of Education

 The North-South Centre promotes Global Education practices and encourages their implementation through the Global Education Week which is a Europe wide awareness raising event, which takes place annually in formal and non-formal educational settings across the continent.
 It has a different theme every year

 EU-Council of Europe Joint management agreement for the promotion of Global Education